hoishing/hoishing.github.io/docs/index.md

 # Kelvin's Portfolio

-Here, I showcase my work and interests, along with their rationale and the logic behind the technical decisions I made while solving various problems.
+Here showcase my work and interests, along with their rationale and the logic behind the technical decisions I made while solving various problems.
 I hope you find them intriguing. 😉

 ## Mobile Apps